att-circ-contrl/exp-preproc/README.md

 * `do_epoch.m` reads per-trial Field Trip files, time-aligns them to desired events, and crops them to a region of interest around these events.
 * `do_manual_badchans.m` provides manual lists of bad channels.
-These can be used instead of automatically-detected bad channels (by setting a flag in `do_config.m`).
+These can be used instead of automatically-detected bad channels (by changing a flag in `do_config.m`).

-To run the demo code, make sure that the configuration file points to the FLToken dataset, make sure that all needed libraries are on Matlab's path, and type "make allclean", "make session", "make preproc", and "make epoch".
+To run the demo code, make sure that the configuration file points to the FLToken dataset, make sure that all needed libraries are on Matlab's path, and from a Linux or MacOS command line type "make allclean", "make session", "make preproc", and "make epoch".

 Two steps will produce plots: Pre-processing will produce bad channel analysis plots, and epoching will produce strip-charts of timelocked data